Administration & Bios

 B.Mus.Edu, MA, MA, PhD

 Dr. Harman’s initial career was in music performance and education.
-He began teaching music at age 13 and later attained both B.Mus.Ed. and Master of Arts degrees in Music from The Ohio State University.
-Dr. Harman completed additional graduate education including a Master of Arts Degree in Psychology from Goddard College, the Gestalt Institute’s three-year therapist training program, and a PhD in Education from The Ohio State University with concentrations in Supervision, Counseling and Nonverbal Communication.
+He began teaching music at age 13 under the supervision of faculty from The Ohio State University.
+He attained both B.Mus.Ed. and Master of Arts degrees in Music from The Ohio State University where he began focusing on psychological and educational approaches to unlocking each student’s potential.
+This focus led Dr. Harman to complete additional graduate education including a Master of Arts Degree in Psychology from Goddard College, the Gestalt Institute’s three-year therapist training program, and a PhD in Education at The Ohio State University with concentrations in Supervision, Counseling and Nonverbal Communication.

-In the early 1980’s, Dr. Harman became a licensed counselor in the State of Ohio where he focused his practice on making life and career possibilities real for clients in education, business, law, medicine and, increasingly, dentistry.
-He also consulted with school systems and provided in-service education for administrators and faculty.
+As a licensed counselor in the State of Ohio, he consulted with clients in education, business, law, medicine and, increasingly, dentistry.
+He also provided in-service education for school systems and supervised mental health practitioners.

-Dr. Harman began his fulltime career in the dental profession in 1986 as director of the SELECT Program, dentistry’s national career guidance initiative.
-In this role, he consulted with national dental and educational associations, state and local dental societies as well as dental schools in the U.S. and Canada.
+Dr. Harman began his fulltime career in the dental profession in 1986 as director of the SELECT Program, dentistry’s national career guidance and recruitment initiative.
+In this role, he consulted with national dental and educational associations, state and local dental societies, dental education programs, and associations of prehealth advisors.
+Under his direction, SELECT teams across the country developed career guidance resources for those considering careers in dentistry and implemented new models to provide accurate and up-to-date information for those who influenced career decisions.

 • University of the Pacific, School of Dentistry – Assistant Professor and Associate Dean for Student Services – 1990 through 1997